easysoftDev/ngx-formly-designer/README.md

 # ngx-formly-designer

 >This repo is a Fork.
-The primary objetive is to
+New features are:
 >
 > * Ng8 support
 > * Ngx-formly 5